Program Description for Information Technology

 Degree: Bachelor of Science

-The Bachelor of Science in Information Technology requires 120 total credits that include a minimum of 54 upper-level credits.
+The Bachelor of Science in Information Technology requires 120 total credits.

 School of Computing Policies